Tatiana Schlossberg: Career

-After her studies Schlossberg had an internship at the Vineyard Gazette in Edgartown, Massachusetts, and became a municipal reporter at The Record in New Jersey.
+After her studies, Schlossberg interned at the Vineyard Gazette in Edgartown, Massachusetts, and later became a municipal reporter at The Record in Bergen County, New Jersey.

-In 2014 she became part of summer interns of The New York Times, a 10-week stint usually given to recent college graduates and a few undergrads.
+In 2014, she became a summer intern at The New York Times, a 10-week program usually given to recent college graduates and a few undergrads.
 She was eventually hired as a reporter covering the Metro section.
-In 2014, she wrote a story about a dead bear cub found in Central Park which was later revealed in 2024 to have been placed there by her relative Robert F. Kennedy Jr. Schlossberg responded to the revelation, saying "like law enforcement, I had no idea who was responsible for this when I wrote the story."
+That same year, she wrote a story about a dead bear cub found in Central Park.
+In 2024, it was revealed that the cub had been placed there by her relative Robert F. Kennedy Jr. Responding to the disclosure, Schlossberg said, "Like law enforcement, I had no idea who was responsible for this when I wrote the story."